Kmagameguy/igdb_client/README.md

 See the [dotenv](https://github.com/bkeepers/dotenv) documentation for more details.

+### Run Setup Script
+Run `bin/setup` to finish installation.
+This script just checks the current environment and performs tasks like installing bundler and the required gems (see `igdb_client.gemspec` and `Gemfile` for more details).

-### Usage Instructions
+## Usage Instructions

+Use the provided `bin/console` script to open a ruby interpreter session with the IGDB Client pre-loaded.
 At the simplest level, usage works like this:

 ```ruby
 client = IgdbClient::ApiClient.new